 Usually the order of the verses is the order they appear in the Bible.
 Topics that God introduced in the Old Testatment were then focused on by Him as Jesus in the Gospels, and then applied to Christian Living in the letters from the New Testament authors.
 Old Testament references are included to show how the Gospel builds upon, and is consistent with, how God began revealing Himself to the nation of Israel in the thousands of years before Jesus.
 Jesus’ own words and deeds are included from the Gospel books to communicate God’s message as directly as possible.
 Verses from the New Testament letters illuminate how God’s message in Old Testament and in Jesus are intended to impact the life of a Christian.
 Sometimes verses are placed out of Bible order at the beginning or end because they are especially suited to introduce or summarize a topic.

 I personally like using a good word-for-word translation such as the English Standard Version (ESV), New American Standard Bible (NASB), or one of the “new” or “modern” King James versions.
 I also like what I have seen of the new NET Bible.
 I sometimes use these in combination with the Amplified Bible or a good paraphrase of the Bible in order see how reliable Bible scholars might more freely re-word and expand more difficult passages into today’s language.
-I have found the New Living Translation to be a reliable and easy to read paraphrase.
+I have found the New Living Translation to be one of the more reliable paraphrases.
 When I want to dig more deeply into the original New Testament Greek text (without knowing any Greek) I like to look at Paul R. McReynolds’ Word Study Greek-English New Testament or The Complete Word Study New Testament by Spiros Zodhiates.
 I also use Zodhiates’ The Complete Word Study Old Testament.